 - Credential Manager for HP ProtectTools

 - Embedded Security for HP ProtectTools

 - Java Card Security for HP ProtectTools

 - BIOS Configuration for HP ProtectTools

 - Drive Encryption for HP ProtectTools

+- Device Access Manager for HP ProtectTools

 The software modules available for your computer may vary depending on your model.
 For example, Embedded Security for HP ProtectTools is available only for computers on which the Trusted Platform Module (TPM) embedded security chip is installed.